VimDefecator/lzwarc/README.md

 -- extract files to which internal path begins with one of given prefixes (defaults to any) to dest_dir/ (defaults to current)

-`$ ./lzwarc l archivename [pref1 pref2 ...]`
+`$ ./lzwarc l archivename

--- list contents to which internal path begins with one of given prefixes (defaults to any)
+-- list contents

-Underscored one is the multithreaded version.